cash stack icon

 Money transfer cards

-Some shoppers prefer to stick to spending on their debit card, but if they outspend their current account balance then they can find themselves facing high overdraft rates.
-This is where a money transfer card can be useful.
+Some shoppers prefer to stick to spending on their debit card, but if they spend more than their current account balance, they could find themselves facing high overdraft rates.
+This is where a money transfer card could be useful.

 This type of card is designed to pay money straight into your bank account to clear any overdraft charges.
 In return, lenders will either set their own rate of interest or require a one-off fee.